alexandrovteam/cpyMSpec/README.md

 ## Installation

 Binary builds are provided for convenience, use
-- `easy_install cpyMSpec` on Linux
+- `pip install cpyMSpec`
-- `pip install cpyMSpec` on OS X.
+(you might have to upgrade pip first)

 If it didn't work for you or you have security concerns, here's how to install the package from source:
 - Install `cmake` and a recent version of `g++`, preferably 5.3